-GA2.3.2 Text to inform stakeholders ▲
+GA2.3.2 Text to inform stakeholders A

-The MSC's intent for the recommended text is to encourage a broad range of stakeholders to attend site visits and to provide some advance notice on the nature of the RBF approach.
+The MSC's intent for the recommended text is to encourage a broad range of stakeholders to attend participate in site visits and to provide some advance notice on the nature of the RBF approach.
+All stakeholders should be informed of the risk assessment process and given the opportunity to participate.

-GA2.3.3 Planning ▲
+GA2.3.3 Planning stakeholder engagement

 The team should plan the stakeholder engagement process prior to the site visit to ensure effective participation of stakeholders.
+Early identification of stakeholders is vital to ensuring effective consultation during the assessment process.
+The team should identify stakeholders both through contacts made available by the fishery client and via active stakeholder engagement methods.
+The choice of which method(s) to use depends on the circumstance of the UoA.
 The team should conduct background work to ensure that time with stakeholders is focussed on new issues that are raised by stakeholders.

-GA2.3.3.1 Stakeholders
+GA2.3.3.1 Stakeholders A